BryanShin5/CS506-Fall2025-Project/README.md

   - Date since its release
 - Collect hourly player count data for the top 20 games by number of players in a day from SteamDB, train the model, and use it to make predictions.

+## GitHub Plan
+The repository will include:
+- `data/` for datasets (with `.gitignore` to exclude large/raw data).
+- `notebooks/` for exploration and analysis.
+- `src/` for reusable code.
+- `docs/` for documentation.

+Proposal and final results will be submitted through this GitHub repository.
 ## Data
 - **Data Sources:** [SteamDB.info](https://steamdb.info) (uses Steam API).
 - **Collection Method:** Download csv files conatining user count per time from the website, scrapping other game specific features from the SteamDB.